Lots of exciting improvements are happening in Colwood that might cause some delays on the roads.

 View the Traffic Advisory

-Colwood Corners on Sooke Road - May to August
+Colwood Corners on Sooke Road - through to October

 Sidewalks, cycling, transit, lighting, landscaping + services